Who we are

 I came to Bradford from the USA to study Peace Studies and have never left.
 Bradford has become my home.
 I want to raise my children in a way that they have opportunities and confidence in building meaningful and lasting relationships with people, while understanding the privileges that they have.
 I am interested in meeting new people and looking at how to get involved in some of the projects.

-I am 21 years old and live in Bradford.
-I am currently studying Maths and English at Bradford College, and I am also a Young Ambassador with Bradford’s Youth Service.
+I am 23 years old and live in Bradford South.
+I am a Young Ambassador with Bradford’s Youth Service.
 I have Bardet Biedl Syndrome (BBS) and one of the impacts of this is that I am visually impaired.
 I want to help make the community stronger, encourage people to get involved, and help people to get along with each other regardless of their differences.

 I was born in India and have lived in UK over the last 20 years.
 I came to take up the consultant Psychiatrist job in Bradford 12 years ago after living in Nottingham, Derby, Newcastle, Scotland and Oxford.
 I reside in Bingley with my wife, who is a GP and my 2 children.
 I love social work and want to make a difference in other people's life.
 I believe human beings are the same irrespective of their background.